shotgunsoftware/tk-core/docs/initializing.rst

 operates at a high level:

 .. image:: ./resources/initializing/launch.png
-    :width: 700px
+    :width: 400px
     :align: center

 This design is repeated everywhere and is a pattern which can be easily extended.
 Users typically launch Toolkit by launching the Shotgun Desktop.
-The Shotgun Desktop - seen on the left hand side in the figure above - contains a *Toolkit plugin* which runs the :ref:`bootstrap_api` in order to load in a full Toolkit environment.
+The Shotgun Desktop contains a *Toolkit plugin* which runs the :ref:`bootstrap_api` in order to load in a full Toolkit environment.